I have owned Siamese cats my whole life and love them, but they are a special breed.

-The first thing most people do when considering a new pet, is to Google the information.
-Haunting the pages of experienced owners, I have talked myself out of owning (for now) pigs, sugar gliders, tarantulas, mice, rabbits, goats, chickens, and horses.
+Most people like to do some research when deciding whether or not to get a pet.
+After reading articles from experienced owners, I have talked myself out of owning (for now) pigs, sugar gliders, tarantulas, mice, rabbits, goats, chickens, and horses.
 I'm not trying to sway your opinion of Siamese cats, but I do want you to make an educated decision and do what's best for everyone.

 When we first brought our baby kitten home, we thought she was broken.
-It had been years since I'd owned a Siamese and I'd forgotten just how talkative they are.
-When I would hold her, she would look deeply into my eyes and bellow inches from my face, with no regard to her fishy breath.
-I almost brought her to the vet because I was afraid she was sick.
+It had been years since I'd owned a Siamese, and I'd forgotten just how talkative they are.
+When I would hold her, she would look deep into my eyes and bellow inches from my face, with no regard to her fishy breath assaulting my nostrils.
+I almost brought her to the back to the vet because I was afraid she was sick.

 If you believe cats are quiet and stick mostly to themselves, prepare to be astonished.
-Siamese's are regular 'chatty Cathy's', and enjoy nothing more than to tell you about their day.
+Siamese cats are regular "Chatty Cathys" and enjoy nothing more than to tell you about their day.
 Most of them never tire from describing all of the naps they took during the day, all of the kernels of food they ate, all of the bugs they saw, all of the thoughts they had, all of the furniture they destroyed––in great detail.

 They genuinely love the sound of their own voices.
-The good thing about this is that you will always have someone that will 'talk' back to you.
-I know this will make me sound like a crazy cat lady (which I guess I am when it comes to Rain, my cat), but she will carry on a 'conversation' until I get bored and wander away.
+The good thing about this is that you will always have someone to "talk" with.
+I know this will make me sound like a crazy cat lady (which I guess I am when it comes to Rain, my cat), but she will carry on a "conversation" until I get bored and wander away.
 When she is in a good mood, her meows are sweet and subtle.
-If she is angry, they are brain splitting sharp.
+But if she is angry, they are brain-splitting sharp.

-And now the truth––the Siamese caterwaul is very loud.
-Especially if they really want something.
-There is no wall, door, or fence than can effectively block the sound from traveling directly into your ear canals.
+And now the truth––the Siamese caterwaul is very loud, especially if they really want something.
+There is no wall, door, or fence that can effectively block the sound from traveling directly into your ear canals.
 If you believe that you will be able to sleep through it, you're sadly mistaken.
-It's more obnoxious than a baby's cry, your neighbor's mower early Saturday morning, or even your mother in law's laugh.
+It's more obnoxious than a baby's cry, your neighbor's mower early Saturday morning, or even your mother-in-law's laugh.

-If you want a cat because they are independent and will be happy without you, then a Siamese is not for you.
-They absolutely love to be cuddled, held, and fussed over constantly.
-Rain will not go longer than an hour without sitting in my lap, or sauntering into whatever room I'm in to make sure I'm still her faithful servant.
+Quite the opposite!
+If you want a cat because they are independent and will be happy without you, then a Siamese may not be for you.
+The ones that I have known (I've owned three) absolutely loved to be cuddled, held, and fussed over constantly.
+Rain will not go longer than an hour without sitting in my lap or sauntering into whatever room I'm in to make sure I'm still her faithful servant.

 The idea that they are aloof and standoffish is very wrong.
 Rain and China do not like being alone.
 When we get back from vacation, Rain smothers us in affection.
 She smothers us anyway, but she especially has a difficult time when we aren't there.